 There will be no impact on CPP.
 Eligibility for CPP is based on age and contribution to CPP by working in Canada.
 It is not based on present income levels but contributions over the beneficiary’s lifetime.

-Class Counsel is available to provide free legal assistance with responding to a missing information letter from the Administrator, seeking a Reconsideration, and making an Independent Assessor request.
-Class Counsel is available at 1-844-539-3815.
+Class Counsel (Gowling WLG) is available to provide free legal assistance with responding to a missing information letter from the Administrator, seeking a Reconsideration, and making an Independent Assessor request.
+Class Counsel is available at 1-844-539-3815 or DaySchools@GowlingWLG.com.

-Finally, we understand that filling out the Claim Form and submitting missing information can be emotional.
+Finally, we understand that this process be emotional.
 Mental health support continues to be available through the toll-free Hope for Wellness Help Line at 1-855-242-3310 or via the online chat at www.HopeForWellness.ca.
+Counselling is available in English, French, Cree, Ojibway and Inuktitut, on request.

 The Administrator decides the level of compensation you are eligible for based on the information in your Claim Form and supporting documents.